 Recognition for parents under interstate surrogacy

-New laws passed on October 30 have closed a gap in Victoria's surrogacy laws by allowing parents of children born in Victoria through a non-commercial surrogacy arrangement in another Australian state or the Australian Capital Territory to have their parentage legally recognised.
+Laws passed on 30 October 2014 closed a gap in Victoria's surrogacy laws by allowing parents of children born in Victoria through a non-commercial surrogacy arrangement in another Australian state or the Australian Capital Territory to have their parentage legally recognised.
 (Treatment in the Northern Territory will not be covered by the new arrangements as it does not have laws regulating surrogacy).
 Read more...